 With this DIY guitar kit, you’re getting an easy to build T style instrument that requires minimal additional equipment in order to build.
 All electronics and hardware that you’ll need are included in the box, and the headstock is a blank, giving even more customization options.

 For not a lot of money, this Tele style Saga TC-10 delivered big.
-With a mahogany body, and a maple neck, it looked good, even with just a light stain for finish.
+With a mahogany body and maple neck, it looked good even with just a light stain for finish.
 The routing was all very nicely finished, too, giving the impression that some care and attention has gone into this kit.

-The assembly directions were simple to follow, and were made even more simple by the fact that the maple neck, as is correct for a Tele, was a bolt on type.
+The assembly directions were simple to follow, made simpler by the fact that the maple neck, as is correct for a Tele, was a bolt-on type.
 This sped up the build time significantly over the set neck models we built.
-We loved that the headstock had a blank shape – this meant we were able to cut it to whatever style we liked, rather than being stuck with an obvious Fender copy.
+We loved that the headstock had a blank shape.
+This meant we were able to cut it to whatever style we liked, rather than being stuck with an obvious Fender copy.

 Those who are electrically challenged will also be thrilled to discover that the electronics are supplied ready for installation, which means no soldering is required!

-As briefly mentioned, it had a mahogany body, but the premium materials didn’t stop there – it also happened to include a rosewood fretboard.
-The neck was a real highlight on this guitar, and despite the nut being plastic, it was well cut and caused no issues at all.
+As briefly mentioned, it had a mahogany body, but the premium materials didn’t stop there.
+It also happened to include a rosewood fretboard.
+The neck was another real highlight on this guitar, and despite the nut being plastic, it was well cut and caused no issues at all.

-Verdict: For less than the price of a Bullet Series Squier, the Saga TC-10 gets you a highly playable T style guitar with all the expected tones.
-The build process was amongst the simplest of all the guitars in this roundup, and the hardware and electronics selection was incredible when you consider the price.
+Verdict: For less than the price of a Bullet Series Squier, the Saga TC-10 gets you a highly playable T-style guitar with all the expected tones.
+The build process was among the simplest of all the guitars in this roundup, and the hardware and electronics selection was incredible when you consider the price.

 - Easy build for novices

 - No soldering required